freecomputinglab/rheo.ohrg.org/pages/index.typ

 #show: rheobook.with(current-page: "index")

+== What is Rheo?
+- *Simple answer:* Rheo (_ree-oh_) is a new and more flexible way to produce and publish digital documents.
-Rheo (_ree-oh_) is a typesetting and static site engine based on #link("https://typst.app/")[Typst].
+- *Less simple answer:* Rheo is a typesetting and static site engine based on #link("https://typst.app/")[Typst].

-If 'static site engine' is all Greek to you---don't worry!
-We can also explain Rheo through what it allows you to do.
+This guide explains both _how_ to use Rheo, and _why_ it might be for you.

 Rheo allows you to produce a website, a fixed-size document, and an adaptive document from a single set of source Typst files.
-It allows you to do something similar to #link("https://www.latex-project.org/")[LaTeX]---except that Typst is _much_ simpler to write, and we can compile it to a greater number of formats.
+It allows you to do something similar to #link("https://www.latex-project.org/")[LaTeX]---except that Typst is _much_ simpler to write, and we can produce a greater number of formats with it.
 The documentation that you are reading now, for example, was typeset with Rheo.
 As a result, you can read it as: